 The Power Save Timer is an adjustable countdown timer from 1 to 25 h (25 h is the default) that automatically shuts down inverter operation to reduce battery discharge and preserve battery life.
 During continuous inverter operation, the countdown is initiated when power from the AC load drops to less than approximately 50 W and remains below this level.
 After reaching the end of the countdown timer the inverter/charger automatically shuts down.

-To change the countdown timer, see Settings on page 73.
 To change the countdown timer, see Settings on page 1.